subsoap/defsteam/README.md

 # Information

-DefSteam does not use native extensions and instead using ffi.
+DefSteam does not use native extensions and instead is using ffi.

 DefSteam uses a modified ffibuild generated steamworks.lua from the [Goluwa project](https://github.com/CapsAdmin/goluwa).